Skip To Main Content

 Advanced Placement (AP)

-• MSD pays exam fee for all students
+• MSD pays the exam fee for all students

-• Student is responsible for designating a college to receive their score
+• The student is responsible for designating a college to receive their score

-• There may be an additional charge to provide AP score to other colleges
+• There may be an additional charge to provide the AP score to other colleges

 • The receiving college determines which course and how many credits are provided by passing an AP exam